 The tram operates Saturday and Sunday at noon, 1, 2 and 3 p.m.
+On Saturday, February 7 and 14, there will be public trams only at 2pm and 3pm (none at 12 and 1pm).
 Tickets are $5 per person and can be purchased at the admissions desk.
 Tours, which last about 30 minutes, may be cancelled because of weather or other factors.
 Please call on the day of your visit to check the schedule (626) 821-3222.

 The tram offers you a front row seat to the Arboretum’s botanical collections of plants and trees from all over the world.
 The tram travels from the Madagascar Spiny Forest, a collection of succulents with twisted trunks punctuated with needles, to the soaring vista on Tallac Knoll, surrounding you with the beauty and wonder of the Arboretum’s collection of over 18,000 plants.